Mitigating Long-Tail Bias in HOI Detection via Adaptive Diversity Cache: Abstract

 \section{Abstract}

 Human-Object Interaction (HOI) detection is a fundamental task in computer vision, empowering machines to comprehend human-object relationships in diverse real-world scenarios.
 Recent advances in VLMs have significantly improved HOI detection by leveraging rich cross-modal representations.
 However, most existing VLM-based approaches rely heavily on additional training or prompt tuning, resulting in substantial computational overhead and limited scalability, particularly in long-tailed scenarios where rare interactions are severely underrepresented.
 In this paper, we propose the Adaptive Diversity Cache (ADC) module, a novel training-free and plug-and-play mechanism designed to mitigate long-tail bias in HOI detection.
 ADC constructs class-specific caches that accumulate high-confidence and diverse feature representations during inference.
-The method incorporates frequency-aware cache adaptation that favors rare categories and is designed to enable robust prediction calibration without requiring additional training or fine-tuning.
-Extensive experiments on HICO-DET and V-COCO datasets show that ADC consistently improves existing HOI detectors, achieving up to +8.57\% mAP gain on rare categories and +4.39\% on the full dataset, demonstrating its effectiveness in mitigating long-tail bias while preserving overall performance.
+The method incorporates adaptive capacity allocation favoring rare categories and dynamic feature augmentation to enable robust prediction calibration without requiring additional training or fine-tuning.
+Extensive experiments on HICO-DET and V-COCO datasets show that ADC consistently improves existing HOI detectors, particularly enhancing rare category detection while preserving overall performance.
+These findings confirm the effectiveness of ADC as a training-free, plug-and-play solution for long-tail bias mitigation.